ARTICLES

 Europe, like Latin America, has placed its own spin on this festival.
 Different traditions will be found based on which country you are in.
 In Eastern Europe, it is customary for families to light candles to carry to their relatives' graves.
 Godfathers in Germany and Austria present their godchildren with a braided pastry.
 As can be seen, no two practices are the same.

 In Ireland, All Saints’ Day relies heavily on the Celtic tradition.
 This was a time of year that was believed to break down the boundaries between the mortal and unearthly realms.
-Ancient people believed their dead relatives could actually communicate with them during this time.
+Ancient people believed their dead relatives could communicate with them during this time.
 Irish traditions help link these ties between the living and dead.

 It's no wonder that Italy has its unique customs as the home of the Catholic Church.
 Each Italian region and family has their unique way of celebrating, but there are certain commonalities.
 First, everyone in the family makes All Saints' Bread, a dough containing raisins, figs, and walnuts.
 There is also a particular dessert that is popular during the holiday season.
 Many people give gifts to their families, and parades are held in local cities and villages to commemorate the saints.